awesomeWM/awesome/docs/03-declarative-layout.md

 but it is not easy to get a specific instance if multiple widgets have the same identifier.

-WARNING: The widget identifier must not use reserved name.
+WARNING: The widget identifier must not use a reserved name.
 This includes all method names, existing widget attributes, `layout` and `widget`.
-Names should also respect the Lua variable conventions (case-sensitive, alphanumeric, underscore characters and non-numeric first character)
+Names should also respect the Lua variable conventions (case-sensitive, alphanumeric, underscore characters and non-numeric first character).

 Code: